 OFF = Total off-peak hours (hours other than Demand Resource On-Peak or Seasonal Peak Hours as applicable) for the relevant season

 The Single Value Option represented in equation (3) is conceptually feasible.
 However, energy efficiency program administrators indicated that establishing Off-Peak kW Savings of each Energy Efficiency measure was much easier said than done.
-Because the only performance value reported to the ISO for each installed Energy Efficiency measure is the final On-Peak kW Savingse, the other data needed to compute Off-Peak kW Savingse – specifically, the total seasonal energy savings (kWh Savingse) and the coincidence factor (CFe) – are not reported and are not readily available.
-Energy efficiency program administrators indicated that retrieving these data, ensuring that the retrieved data are consistent with the reported On-Peak kW Savingse, and calculating and reporting Off-Peak kW Savingse for thousands of Energy Efficiency measures currently recorded in the ISO’s energy efficiency management database (“EEM”), some of which are over five years old, would be very time-consuming and costly
+Because the only performance value presently reported to the ISO for each installed Energy Efficiency measure is the final On-Peak kW Savingse, the other data needed to compute Off-Peak kW Savingse – specifically, the total seasonal energy savings (kWh Savingse) and the coincidence factor (CFe) – are not presently reported and are not readily available.
+Energy Efficiency program administrators indicated that retrieving these data, ensuring that the retrieved data are consistent with the reported On-Peak kW Savingse, and calculating and reporting Off-Peak kW Savingse for hundreds of thousands of Energy Efficiency measures currently recorded in the ISO’s energy efficiency management database (“EEM”), some of which were installed several years ago and are still functioning, would be very time-consuming, costly, and impractical.
+Others thought that EER participation in the FCM requires further study to verify demand reduction values versus an assumption that the correlation between EER performance in the on-peak period is the same as in the off-peak period.

 Further, using a single value to represent the performance of an Energy Efficiency measure in all off-peak intervals, where off-peak intervals represent about 96 percent of total intervals in a year, will likely underestimate savings during off-peak intervals near the peak period, and overestimate savings during off-peak intervals far from the peak period.
 For example, assume an EER participating as an On-Peak Demand Resource that produces on average 100 kW of savings in each interval between 1:00 to 5:00 p.m. on weekday afternoons in August.
-It is highly likely that this EER produces close to 100 kW of savings during the interval 5:00-5:05 p.m. weekday afternoons in August, and far less savings during the interval 1:00-1:05 a.m. weekend mornings in April – yet the Single Value Option would assign the same off-peak savings value to both of these off-peak intervals.
+It is highly likely that this EER produces close to 100 kW of savings during the interval 5:00-5:05 p.m. weekday afternoons in August, and less savings during the interval 1:00-1:05 a.m. weekend mornings in April – yet the Single Value Option would assign the same off-peak savings value to both of these off-peak intervals.

-Given that implementing the Single Value Option would be time-consuming and costly, and would will likely underestimate savings during off-peak intervals near the peak period and overestimate savings during off-peak intervals far from the peak period, the DRWG does not recommend this approach.
+Programs administrators indicate that implementing the Single Value Option would require data that is not currently available, would be time-consuming and costly, and would likely underestimate savings during off-peak intervals near the peak period and overestimate savings during off-peak intervals far from the peak period.

 Shaping Options